 The purpose of a Conservation Management Strategy (CMS) is to implement statements of general policy, and to establish objectives for the integrated management of natural and historic resources, including species managed by DOC and for recreation, tourism and other conservation purposes.

-The proposed easement is considered to be aligned with the CMS as the proposed bridge works will be undertaken in accordance with an EMP to ensure effects are minimised, access along the marginal strip will be maintained and extensive planting and restoration of the Park Burn margins are proposed.
+The proposed easements are considered to be aligned with the CMS as the proposed bridge works and installation of the stormwater pipe will be undertaken in accordance with an EMP to ensure effects are minimised, access along the marginal strip will be maintained and extensive planting and restoration of the Park Burn margins are proposed.
 Overall, the proposal has demonstrated the bridge is necessary and any adverse effects can be appropriately mitigated.

 Fast-Track Approvals Decision Making Framework